Toxicodendron radicans: Toxicity

 The oozing fluids released by scratching blisters do not spread the poison.
 The fluid in the blisters is produced by the body and it is not urushiol itself.
 The appearance of a spreading rash indicates that some areas received more of the poison and reacted sooner than other areas or that contamination is still occurring from contact with objects to which the original poison was spread.
 Those affected can unknowingly spread the urushiol inside the house, on phones, doorknobs, couches, counters, desks, and so on, thus in fact repeatedly coming into contact with poison ivy and extending the length of time of the rash.
 If this has happened, wipe down the surfaces with bleach or a commercial urushiol removal agent.
 The blisters and oozing result from blood vessels that develop gaps and leak fluid through the skin; if the skin is cooled, the vessels constrict and leak less.
 If plant material with urushiol is burned and the smoke then inhaled, this rash will appear on the lining of the lungs, causing extreme pain and possibly fatal respiratory difficulty.
-If poison ivy is eaten, the mucus lining of the mouth and digestive tract can be damaged.
+If poison ivy is eaten, the mucous lining of the mouth and digestive tract can be damaged.
 An urushiol rash usually develops within a week of exposure and can last 1–4 weeks, depending on severity and treatment.
 In rare cases, urushiol reactions may require hospitalization.

 Urushiol oil can remain active for several years, so handling dead leaves or vines can cause a reaction.
 In addition, oil transferred from the plant to other objects (such as pet fur) can cause the rash if it comes into contact with the skin.
 Clothing, tools, and other objects that have been exposed to oil should be washed to prevent further reactions.

-People who are sensitive to urushiol can also experience a similar rash from mangoes.
-Mangoes are in the same family (Anacardiaceae) as poison ivy; the sap of the mango tree and skin of mangoes has a chemical compound similar to urushiol.
-A related allergenic compound is present in the raw shells of cashews.
-Similar reactions have been reported occasionally from contact with the related Fragrant Sumac (Rhus aromatica) and Japanese lacquer tree.
-These other plants are also in the family Anacardiaceae.